1984 British Formula Three Championship

 The 1984 British Formula Three Championship was the 34th season of British Formula Three.
 Johnny Dumfries took the BARC/BRDC Marlboro British Formula 3 Championship.

 Johnny Dumfries got a drive with Team BP for the season, and ran way with the British title.
 The Earl of Dumfries, calling himself “Johnny Dumfries” for racing purposes, clinched the title, with three rounds still remaining.
 His closure rival for most of the season was Russell Spence, but pipped to second place in Championship by the consistent point finishing of Allen Berg.

+The scoring system was 9-6-4-3-2-1 points for the first six positions, with one extra-point added for the driver who did the fastest lap of the race.